The Q’s Rockline Theme Thursday With Scott James 021617: Dine Around And Stay In Town

-Ryan Awram and Kirk Mason will take The Q Afternoon Show on the road to the conference centre for the big gala launch on Friday — and you can win Dine Around And Stay In Town meals on My Favorite Song this week.
+Ryan Awram and Kirk Mason will take The Q Afternoon Show on the road to the conference centre for the big gala launch tomorrow — and you can win Dine Around And Stay In Town meals on My Favorite Song this week.

 Love, Dr. Scott “Chomp” James